 Resolution Sum | Means the total amount of any money, services, benefits and/or any in-kind assets that becomes due or is collected in accord with the underlying litigation or enforcement.
 It is before allowing for any amounts due to the funder, lawyers or other advisers or participants.
 The funder earns a share of this Resolution sum in accord with the funding arrangements. |

-Rest of world (RoW)/ non–USA | Includes all regions, excluding the United States of America. |
+Rest of world (RoW)/ non–USA | Includes all regions, excluding the United States of America, in which OBL has or may have investments, LatAm. |

-Return on invested capital (ROIC) | Is the ratio of profit compared to capital deployed.
-It is calculated on investments across their entire life (not on an annualised basis).
-Unless expressly stated to the contrary, it excludes capitalised overheads, PPA and withdrawals.
-It is calculated as gross investment income less all total expenditure (including any adverse costs), divided by total investment expenditure (excluding any adverse costs). |
+Return on invested capital (ROIC) | Is the ratio of profit made above the investment cost calculated on Completed Investments across their entire life (not on an annualised basis) Unless expressly stated to the contrary, it excludes consideration of capitalised overheads, operating overheads, and withdrawals from investments.
+It is calculated as gross investment income less all total expenditure (excluding any adverse costs), divided by total investment expenditure (excluding any adverse costs). |

-Second generation fund (s) | OBL’s Fund 4 and Fund 5 -established by the Group in 2019 with generally consistent terms to each other. |
+Second Generation Fund | OBL's Fund 4 Series I and Fund 5 Series II - established by the Group in 2019 with generally consistent terms. |

-Secondary market sale | A sale, or partial sale, of an existing litigation investment to another litigation investor at a point during the life of the investment before completion. |
+Secondary market sale | A sale (in whole or part of) an existing litigation investment to another litigation investor at a point during the life of the investment before completion. |

-SPV | Special purpose vehicle. |
+SPV | Special purpose vehicle |

-STIP | Short Term Incentive Program. |
+STIP | Short-Term Incentive Plan. |

-Success rate | Refers to % of investments where the underlying litigation has completed in a manner that causes the funder to have received more that it deployed. |
+Success rate | Refers to % of investments where the underlying litigation has completed in a manner that causes the funder to have received more than it deployed. |

-TFR | Total Fixed Remuneration. |
+TFR | Total Fixed Remuneration |

-Third generation fund/purchased fund (s) | OBL’s Fund 6 and Fund 7 which were established by OBE Group and acquired as part of the 2019 acquisition of that group by IMF. |
+Third Generation Fund / Purchased fund | OBL’s Fund 6 and Fund 7; which were established by OBE group and acquired as part of the 2019 acquisition of that group by IMF |

 TSR | Total shareholder return. |